 Our department offers admission only to students interested in earning a Ph.D.
 Our program is not designed for students who are interested only in a Master's degree.
-However, our Ph.D. students may obtain an M.A. degree by completing all the requirements for the Ph.D. except the dissertation.
+However, all our Ph.D. students earn a STEM designated M.A. degree by completing all the requirements for the Ph.D. except the dissertation.

 For students who are interested in graduate level economics, but are not pursuing a Ph.D., the department offers a masters of energy economics.
 This program is designed for professionals working in the energy industry; it is not designed as a preparatory step towards a Ph.D. in economics.
 For more information about the Masters in Energy Economics please visit their website here.